tercumantanumut/GameCompanionAI/docs/game_quest_reader.md

-# Game Quest Reader Documentation
+# Game Companion AI Documentation

 ## Overview

-Game Quest Reader is an advanced application designed to enhance the gaming experience by providing real-time analysis and interpretation of game content.
+Game Companion AI is an advanced application designed to enhance the gaming experience by providing real-time analysis and interpretation of game content.
 It uses AI-powered vision and text analysis to offer insights, strategic advice, and lore connections based on the game's visual and textual elements.

 ## Features